A one stop shop for everything you need to know about our program

 Can I apply without all my pre-requisites being completed?

 You can apply, but the pre-requisites will need to be completed before you enter the program and begin your OT courses in the fall.
-The only pre-requisite you can take after starting the program is the cadaver lab.
-Students who cannot obtain a cadaver laboratory experience of 30 hours prior to enrollment at UIC can enroll in a special OT cadaver lab in the fall and spring of the first year of occupational therapy coursework.
+The only pre-requisite you can take after starting the program is the cadaver lab. *Students who cannot obtain an in-person or human anatomy online dissection laboratory experience of 30 hours prior to enrollment at UIC will be required to enroll in an OT-specific in-person or online cadaver lab at UIC in the fall of the first year of occupational therapy coursework.
+This is the only prerequisite that can be completed after enrollment.
+Applicants who get a grade of ‘C’ in anatomy or who have had their anatomy course more than three years ago will be required to take the cadaver lab.
+Acceptance of online or in-person anatomy lab courses will be determined on a case-by-case basis upon admission.

 If my prerequisite courses were taken more than 3 years ago, do I need to retake them?